Hacking Growth: How Today's Fastest-Growing Companies Drive Breakout Success

 8. Optimize your service using this four-step process.

-9. Learn to create great headlines.
+9. Create great headlines.

 10. Focus on the best channel of user acquisition.